 1. That the proposed use is necessary or desirable, at the location involved, to provide a service or facility which will further the public convenience and contribute to the general welfare of the neighborhood or community. ☐ Meets ☐ Does not meet 2.
 That the proposed use will not be detrimental to the value of other properties or improvements in the vicinity. ☐ Meets ☐ Does not meet 3.
-That the proposed use will comply with the regulations of the zoning district in which it is located and this Ordinance generally, including, but not limited to, all applicable yard and bulk regulations, parking and loading regulations, sign control regulations, watershed, wetlands, and flood plain regulations, Building and Fire Codes and all other applicable City Ordinances. ☐ Meets ☐ Does not meet 4.
-That the proposed use will not negatively impact the existing off-site traffic circulation; will adequately address on-site traffic circulation; will provide adequate on-site parking facilities; and, if required, will contribute financially, in proportion to its impact, to upgrading roadway and parking systems.
-5. That the proposed use will not negatively impact existing public utilities and municipal service delivery systems and, if required, will contribute financially, in proportion to its impact, to the upgrading of public utility systems and municipal service delivery systems.
-6. That the proposed use will not impact negatively on the environment by creating air, noise, or water pollution; ground contamination; or unsightly views. ☐ Meets ☐ Does not meet 7.
-That the proposed use will maintain, where possible, existing mature vegetation; provide adequate screening to residential properties; provide landscaping in forms of ground covers, trees and shrubs; and provide architecture, which is aesthetically appealing, standards, as further detailed in Article 4, Development and Design Standards. ☐ Meets ☐ Does not meet 8.
-That the proposed use will meet standards and requirements established by jurisdictions other than the City such as Federal, State or County statutes requiring licensing procedures or health/safety inspections, and submit written evidence thereof.
-Meets Does not meet 9.
+3. That the proposed use will comply with the regulations of the zoning district in which it located and this Ordinance generally, including, but not limited to, all applicable yard an bulk regulations, parking and loading regulations, sign control regulations, watershed wetlands, and flood plain regulations, Building and Fire Codes and all other applicable Cit Ordinances. ☐ Meets ☐ Does not meet 4.
+That the proposed use will not negatively impact the existing off-site traffic circulation; will adequately address on-site traffic circulation; will provide adequate on-site parking facilities; and, if required, will contribute financially, in proportion to its impact, to upgrading roadway and parking systems. ☐ Meets ☐ Does not meet 5.
+That the proposed use will not negatively impact existing public utilities and municipal service delivery systems and, if required, will contribute financially, in proportion to its impact, to the upgrading of public utility systems and municipal service delivery systems.
+Meets Does not meet 6.
+That the proposed use will not impact negatively on the environment by creating air, noise, or water pollution; ground contamination; or unsightly views.
+Meets Does not meet

+7. That the proposed use will maintain, where possible, existing mature vegetation; provide adequate screening to residential properties; provide landscaping in forms of ground covers, trees and shrubs; and provide architecture, which is aesthetically appealing, compatible or complementary to surrounding properties and acceptable by community standards, as further detailed in Article 4, Development and Design Standards. ☐ Meets ☐ Does not meet 8.
+That the proposed use will meet standards and requirements established by jurisdictions other than the City such as Federal, State or County statutes requiring licensing procedures or health/safety inspections, and submit written evidence thereof. ☐ Meets ☐ Does not meet 9.
 That the proposed use shall conform to any stipulations or conditions approved as part of a Special Use Permit issued for such use.
 10. ☐ Meets ☐ Does not meet That the proposed use shall conform to the standards established for specific special uses as provided in this section. ☐ Meets ☐ Does not meet